An1k4et/Agnethon2024/README.md

    - TextBlob
    - Pandas
    - Flask-MySQLdb
+   - python-dotenv
+   - waitress

-   You can install these packages using pip: pip install Flask textblob pandas Flask-MySQLdb
+   You can install these packages using pip: pip install Flask textblob pandas Flask-MySQLdb python-dotenv waitress

 3. Ensure you have a stable network connection for the smooth functioning of the website.